donghyunSon8190/5gc/src/lte/doc/source/lte-testing.rst

 this type of test for Hard FR).

-Test case for Distributed FFR algorithm is quite similar to above one, but since eNBs need to exchange some information, scenario with EPC enabled and X2 interfaces is considered.
+Test case for Distributed FFR algorithm is quite similar to above one, but since eNBs need to exchange some information, scenario with NGC enabled and X2 interfaces is considered.
 Moreover, both eNB are using Distributed FFR algorithm.
 There are 2 UE in first cell, and 1 in second cell.
 Position of each UE is changed (rather slow because time is needed to report new UE Measurements), to obtain different result from calculation in